Bachelor’s Degree in Civil Engineering

 What can I do with a Civil Engineering Degree?

-Engineering employment opportunities include serving as technical experts, designers, constructors and managers of major civil engineering projects such as power plants, waterways, airports, schools, hospitals, wetlands preservation, environmental protection, and many other public works and commercial infrastructure projects.
+Engineering employment opportunities include serving as technical experts, designers, constructors, and managers of major civil engineering projects such as power plants, waterways, airports, schools, hospitals, wetlands preservation, environmental protection, and many other public works and commercial infrastructure projects.